oh-awesome/flutter_packages/packages/pigeon/README.md

 1) Objc and Swift have special naming conventions that can be utilized with the `@ObjCSelector` and `@SwiftFunction` respectively.

+### Flutter calling into OpenHarmony steps

+1) Add the generated ArkTS code to your `./ohos/entry/src/main/ets` directory for compilation.
+1) Implement the generated ArkTS interface for handling the calls on ohos, set it up as the handler for the messages.

 ### Flutter calling into iOS steps

 1) Add the generated Objective-C or Swift code to your Xcode project for compilation